tecracer-chef/chef-raketasks/README.md

 ### rake release:artifactory[endpoint,apikey,repokey,path]

-Upload to Artifactory
+Upload to Artifactory with required settings like:
+* `endpoint`: defines the url of artifactory
+* `apikey`: the api key from artifactory with the necessary rights
+* `repokey`: add the repokey for artifactory
+* `path`: add the path within the repo

 ### rake release:chefserver

-Upload to Chef Server
+Upload to Chef Server.
+It uses the current configured supermarket in your knife.rb or config.rb.

 ### rake release:supermarket

-Upload to Chef Supermarket
+Upload to Chef Supermarket.
+It uses the current configured supermarket in your knife.rb or config.rb.

 ### rake test:integration:ec2[regexp,action]